ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Once you've agreed on terms and exchanged paperwork, the next step is to find out who the authorized signers are for your company (assuming you're one of them), get the documentation signed, and keep it organized.

-Do not lose or misplace these contracts as they ll be useful for future negotiations or due diligence.
+Do not lose or misplace these contracts as they'll be useful for future negotiations or due diligence.
 Ensure you're tracking the costs in your budgets or with your SaaS management platform (SMP).

 ##### Post-Sales

 After the deal is signed you will likely be handed off to a different representative at your vendor, someone whose title is similar to either post-sales support or customer service manager (CSM).
 These individuals are incentivized by, measured by, and focused on customer retention or product upsells.
 They're knowledgeable about the product, and at least somewhat technical.
-Going forward, they ll serve as your advocate for new features and getting defects resolved.
+Going forward, they'll serve as your advocate for new features and getting defects resolved.

 ## Which Type of Startup CTO Are You?